Feature Risks are types of risks to do with functionality that you need to have in the software you’re building.

 - It could be that the implementation isn’t complete enough, e.g “why can’t I add really long numbers in this calculator?”

-Feature Fit Risks are mitigated by talking to clients and building things (as shown in the above diagram).
+Feature Fit Risks are mitigated by talking to clients, product development and delivery (as shown in the above diagram).
 But that leads on to…

 It’s worth pointing out that sometimes, the user expects the wrong thing.
 This is a different but related risk, which could be down to training, documentation or simply a poor user interface (and we’ll look at that more in Communication Risk.)

 Regression Risk is the risk of breaking existing features in your software when you add new ones.
-As with the previous risks, the eventual result is the same: customers don’t have the features they expect.
-This can become a problem as your code-base gains Complexity and as it becomes impossible to keep a complete Internal Model of the whole thing in your head.
+As with other feature risks, the eventual result is the same: customers don’t have the features they expect.

 Conceptual Integrity Risk